lucasmccabe/lucasmccabe.github.io/_pages/about.md

 ###### **Present:**

 I'm an R&D data scientist at <a href="https://www.lmi.org/">LMI</a>, working on machine learning, graph algorithms, and simulation.
-Beginning Fall 2023, I will be an <a href="https://www.cs.seas.gwu.edu/algorithms-and-theory">algorithms and theory</a> PhD student at <a href="https://www.cs.seas.gwu.edu">GW CS</a>.
+Beginning Fall 2023, I will be an <a href="https://www.cs.seas.gwu.edu/algorithms-and-theory">algorithms and theory</a> PhD student at <a href="https://www.cs.seas.gwu.edu">GW CS</a>, advised by <a href="https://www2.seas.gwu.edu/~howie/">Howie Huang</a>.

 ###### **Past:**